Planning a Winter Wedding:

 - Allow extra travel time: sometimes bad weather means bad traffic: give extra time for travel

-- Have just one Venue: if its possible have your ceremony & reception in one venue, this makes transport easier for all guests and family attending.
+- Have just one Venue: if it's possible to have your ceremony & reception in one venue, this makes transport easier for all guests and family attending.

 - It gets much darker earlier in the winter, so bear in mind times for ceremonies and church to avail of the daylight for photography.
 It does get dusky around 3 pm or so.